Forsworns/Voxel-World-Master/README.md

 # Voxel-World-Master
 this is a toy voxelizer and unvoxelizer project for CS337 CG

-- Learn from [kctess5's](https://github.com/kctess5/voxelizer) voxelizer at the beginning, and this appilcation is based on his framework.
+- Learn from [kctess5's](https://github.com/kctess5/voxelizer) voxelizer at the beginning, and voxelization is based on his framework.

 - Rewirte another voxelizing algorithm using cuda.

 - Implement marching cube algorithm in a easy, special but effective way to unvoxelize .binvox into .ply, which supports .pcd to .ply at the same time.
 Also accelerate it.

+- GUI.